mmaldacker/Vortex2D/Docs/setup.rst

 macOS
 =====

-In addition to the normal variables, we need to specify the location of MoltenVK:
+In addition to the normal variables, we need to specify the location of MoltenVK and the glslang compiler:

 .. code-block:: bash

-  cmake .. -DMOLTENVK_DIR=../../MoltenVK/Package/Latest/MoltenVK/ -DVORTEX2D_ENABLE_EXAMPLES=On
+  cmake .. -DMOLTENVK_DIR=path_to/MoltenVK/Package/Latest/MoltenVK/ -DGLSL_VALIDATOR=path_to/bin/glslangValidator

 iOS
 ===